ibm-cloud-docs/cis/cis-cli-plugin.md

    - The required fields in JSON data are `expression`, `action`, `action_parameters`.

-      `expression`: The rule expression.
+      `expression` : The rule expression.
-      `action`: The rule action to perform.
-Valid values: skip.
+      `action` : The rule action to perform.
+Valid value is `skip`.
-      `action_parameters`: The rule action parameters.
+      `action_parameters` : The rule action parameters.
-        `ruleset`: Skip all remaining rules or one or more WAF managed rulesets.
+        `ruleset` : Skip all remaining rules or one or more WAF managed rulesets.
-        `rules`: Skip one or more rules of WAF managed rulesets.
+        `rules` : Skip one or more rules of WAF managed rulesets.

    - The optional fields are `description`, `enabled`, `logging`.
-      `description`: Briefly describes the rule.
+      `description` : Briefly describes the rule.
-      `enabled`: Indicates if the rule is active.
+      `enabled` : Indicates if the rule is active.
-      `logging`: Log requests matching the skip rule.
+      `logging` : Log requests matching the skip rule.
-         - `enabled`: When disabled, matched requests don't appear in firewall events.
+         - `enabled` : When disabled, matched requests don't appear in firewall events.

    Sample JSON data: